 Resources for Costume Jewelry Marks

 The community of vintage costume jewelry collectors has been documenting makers’ marks for many years.
 See Researching Costume Jewelry, which is now hosted by Costume Jewelry Collectors International.
+You can read more about design patents and utility patents on the TruFaux Jewels website.

 The Series: True vs. Fake